divonlan/genozip/windows/readme.txt

 Options:
-   -c --stdout       Send output to standard output instead of a file -f --force        Force overwrite of the output file -R --replace      Replace the source file with the result file, rather than leaving it unchanged -o --output       Output file name
+   -c --stdout       Send output to standard output instead of a file -f --force        Force overwrite of the output file -^ --replace      Replace the source file with the result file, rather than leaving it unchanged -O --split        Split a concatenated file back to its original components -o --output       Output file name.
+This option can also be used to concatenate multiple input files with the same
-   -p --password     Provide password to access file(s) that were compressed with --password -q --quiet        Don't show the progress indicator -@ --threads      Specify the maximum number of threads.
+                     individuals, into a single concatenated output file -p --password     Provide password to access file(s) that were compressed with --password -q --quiet        Don't show the progress indicator -@ --threads      Specify the maximum number of threads.
 By default, this is set to the number of cores available.